davlgd/openai-api-tester/README.md

 # OpenAI API Tester

-OpenAI API Tester is a project designed to interact with APIs compatible with OpenAI's format.
+OpenAI API Tester is a tool designed to interact with APIs compatible with OpenAI's format.

 ## Installation